navehazan/micro-services/README.md

 # Micro-Services Pizza Restaurant

-Pizza restaurant making use of micro-services architechture and child processes in Node JS.<br />
+Pizza restaurant making use of micro-services architecture and child processes in Node JS.<br />
 Each micro-service runs in its own Docker container.

 The API gateway receives an array of pizza orders, each order contains a 'toppings' array.<br />